soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 1. We encode possible errors using types, and we **force users to acknowledge and handle** them, thus making our code more resilient to crashes and bad behaviour.
-2. The `Functor`, `Applicative` and `Monad` interfaces provides us with mechanisms for **composing** functions that might fail (almost) effortlessly - reducing boilerplate while maintaining strong guarantees about our code!
+2. The `Functor`, `Applicative` and `Monad` interfaces provide us with mechanisms for **composing** functions that might fail (almost) effortlessly - reducing boilerplate while maintaining strong guarantees about our code, and delaying the need to handle errors until it is appropriate.